 Study – Maraki et al.

-More recently, a population‐based study published in 2019 of older adults showed adherence to a Mediterranean diet was associated with a lower probability of developing prodromal Parkinson’s.
+A population‐based study published in 2019 of older adults showed adherence to a Mediterranean diet was associated with a lower probability of developing prodromal Parkinson’s.
 Participants with the highest adherence to the diet had around a 21% lower probability of developing prodromal Parkinson’s.
 In this study, results were driven mostly by non-motor markers of prodromal Parkinson’s including depression, constipation, urinary dysfunction, and daytime somnolence.
 This finding may suggest that following a Mediterranean diet could delay the onset of Parkinson’s.

 Incidence and progression of parkinsonism